 On January 11, 1988, the Board of Directors approved the establishment of a defined contribution pension plan for the District's employees.
 The pension plan established by the District is presently administered by John Hancock.

-In 2003, the non-management employees joined a union and, since 2004, the District has paid into the union's retirement fund for non-management employees.
-For the fiscal year ended June 30, 2011, the District has elected to make contributions on behalf of management at the rate of 7% of their annual salary and, for employees not considered management, the District paid \$1.35 per hour worked for all employees under the union retirement plan.
-For the year ended June 30, 2011, contributions to the retirement plans total \$30,974.
+In 2003, the non-management employees joined Labor Union Local Number 220 and, since 2004, the District has paid into the union's retirement fund for non-management employees and continues to honor District Manager, Fernando Pantoja's membership in the union.
+The union pension plan is presently administered by Construction Labors Trust.
+For the fiscal year ended June 30, 2012, the District elected to make contributions on behalf of management at the rate of 7% of their annual salary and, for employees not considered management, the District paid \$1.35 per hour worked for Fernando Pantoja and all employees under the union retirement plan.

+For the year ended June 30, 2012, contributions to the retirement plans total \$33,495.
+The District had no unfunded retirement liabilities as of June 30, 2012.